After a beautiful peaceful day does your baby hit 4pm and suddenly decided to cry, fuss, grizzle and cry?

 When Does The Witching Hour Happen?

-The witching hour can occur any time from 3 weeks of age, peaking at around 6 weeks and usually fading by 2-3 months of age.
+The witching hour can occur any time from 3 weeks of age, usually peaking at around 6 weeks and fading by 2-3 months of age.

-It can last for a couple of hours or longer and can escalate from grizzling and fussing to full-blown screaming.
+But during this time, baby’s witching hour can happen any day between 5pm and 11pm.
+It can last for a couple of hours and can escalate from grizzling and fussing to full-blown screaming.

-This is a long time to have to deal with a fussy and crying baby at the end of a long and tiring day, especially when you are hoping to have some peace and downtime to recharge those parenting batteries.
+This is a long time to have to deal with the excessive crying of a fussy baby at the end of a long and tiring day, especially when you are hoping to have some peace and downtime to recharge those parenting batteries… So what causes the witching hour and how can we try and avoid it?

 6 Causes Of Baby’s Witching Hour